mpmedia/ModuleBU/README.md

 More in the codes, pdf of 'train the trainer' folder.

 Also, the rest of the recommended stack: #MaxCDN, #WebStorm, #TypeScript, #LESS, #Require.js, #GSAP, BaaS API - such as PrimusAPI.com,
-#Sigals.js observer implementation, #TopCoat, #PhoneGap build, etc.
+#Signals.js observer implementation, #TopCoat, #PhoneGap build, #Awwwards, #DigitalOcean, #DynDNS,  etc.

 If you have bugs, issues, or need help, just file an ticket here on github.